grisuno/strass_strassen/paper/algorithmic_invariance.md

 What remains valid is the engineering protocol itself.
 Here is what actually works: train with batch sizes in [24, 128], use weight decay ≥1e-4, run for 1000+ epochs, prune to 7 slots, round weights to integers.
 Do this, and you will induce Strassen structure with 68% probability.

 I now frame this work as materials engineering.
 We are not discovering fundamental laws.
 We are developing recipes for producing specific material properties in neural networks.
-The analogy is semiconductor manufacturing: we do not fully understand electron mobility at the quantum level, but we know exactly how to grow silicon crystals for chips.
-Similarly, I do not fully understand why batch size matters, but I know exactly how to tune training conditions to produce algorithmic structure.
+The analogy is semiconductor manufacturing: doping silicon with phosphorus at 10¹³ atoms/cm³ reliably creates n-type semiconductor, even though we approximate electron behavior with simplified band theory.
+We know the recipe works; the complete theory continues to develop.
+Similarly, training neural networks with batch size 32 reliably induces Strassen structure, even though we approximate dynamics with simplified gradient theory.
+The recipe works; the complete theory remains to be formalized.

+**Phase imaging in the materials sense.** Figures in this work serve as experimental visualizations of microstructural properties: Figure 4 shows weight distribution evolution (microstructure), Figure 7 shows batch size effect (phase boundary), Figure 8 shows the complete phase diagram (phase map), Figure 5 shows grokking dynamics (temporal phase transition), and Appendix E shows noise perturbation results (basin width measurement).
+These images characterize the material properties of trained networks without claiming thermodynamic equivalence.

-The system reveals extreme fragility: noise of magnitude 0.001 causes 100% discretization failure.
+The system reveals extreme fragility: noise of magnitude 0.001 causes 100% discretization failure when applied post-training.
 This fragility has implications beyond my specific experiments.
 If a well-defined algorithm like Strassen requires such precise training conditions to emerge, what does this say about reproducibility in deep learning more broadly?
 The narrow basins containing algorithmic solutions may be far more common than we realize, and our inability to consistently reach them may explain many reproducibility failures in the field.

 ---